connecting

 By 550AD, the Kingdom of Funan, under the last King Rudravarman, was taken over by its vassal state, Chenla.

-Chenla was established around the area of Kampong Thom of modern-day Cambodia and stretched into what is today southern Laos- the region of Champassak where you can visit the ancient Khmer temple of Wat Phou.
+Chenla was established around the area of Kampong Thom of modern-day Cambodia and stretched into what is today, southern Laos- the region of Champassak where you can visit the ancient Khmer temple of Wat Phou.

 A Chenla legend tells of an ancestral hermit named Kambu from an area called Kambujadesha ( similar to modern term Cambodia ) of the Lunar Kingdom.
 The god Shiva gave hermit Kambu the hand in marriage of a celestial nymph called Mera.
 The merged names of Kambu and Mera probably explain the origin of the name Khmer.
-Kambu and Mera formed the union of the Lunar and Solar Dynasties and produced a line of kings from which descended the later Angkor sovereigns.
+The marriage of Kambu and Mera formed the union of the Lunar and Solar dynasties and produced a line of kings from which descended the later Angkor sovereigns.

 During the 8th century, Chenla was split by unrest into two separate states: Land Chenla and Water Chenla.
 The territory of Land Chenla included northern areas of what are now Thailand, Laos and Cambodia.
 Water Chenla bordered the sea and lakes in the south including part of the Mekong Delta in present day Vietnam.